 Meditation became a safe haven for me and I began to practice it on a daily basis.
 The results were transformational, to say the least.
 For me, meditation slowed down life’s hectic pace, which actually allowed me to grasp each life experience and be present in each moment, but not be consumed by them.
 It brought deeper meaning to my daily life and in my interactions with others.
 It also became a way for me to recover from psychological exhaustion, mental tension and sorrow.
 Both my anxiety and panic attacks began to subside as I finally started to follow my inner guidance by making choices that were right for me, for once in my life.
 I became more open minded in life, more intuitive and I was even able to respond to life’s circumstances instead of reacting to them.
 And I learned that I was not a powerless victim of life’s crazy lessons as I began to honor myself by living in my divinity.

 Meditation is a technique that can help you develop clarity, emotional positivity, and help you see the true nature of things through stillness of the mind.
 The practice of consistent meditation allows one to cultivate a new, more positive way of being through peaceful and energized states of mind.
 These experiences can often feel both euphoric and transformative.
-Below is an excellent introduction meditation technique.
+Below is a darn good introductory meditation technique for beginners.

 1. First, sit or lie comfortably (some people like to sit with their legs crossed Indian style).